 - Constitutional Law

-The duration of the study programme is 3 years.
+The duration of the study programme for students enrolled for the first time in the academic year 2019/2020 and onwards is 4 years.

 Information for foreign citizens

 Information on the application and enrolment procedure for the 3rd cycle (Doctoral) study programmes at the University of Ljubljana is available here.

 Recognition of Foreign Education with a View to Access to Education in the Republic of Slovenia